GkChris/fuse-search/ReadMe.md

 fuseSearch uses fuse.js to performe easy search on arrays of objects.

+Several validations are performed on the given arguments in order to validate.

-It uses several validators and returns an array if objects in the exact same format as the input array.
+Returns an array of objects in the exact same format as the input array.

 ## Install